ansys/pymotorcad/doc/source/methods/index.rst

 Utility functions
 ------------------

-A number of utility functions are available to the user.
+A number of utility functions are available.
-For descriptions, see
+For more information, see :ref:`ref_utility_functions`.
-:ref:`ref_utility_functions`.

 Motor-CAD Errors